confetti-framework/docs/errors.md

 ### Custom HTTP Error Pages

 Lanvard makes it easy to display custom error pages.
-In `ResponseServiceProvider` you can define your own template.
-The following variables can be used when creating a custom template:
+You can edit template `resources/views/error.gohtml` design your own error page.
+The following variables can be used when using this template:

     {% raw %}
     {{- /*gotype: github.com/lanvard/foundation/encoder.ErrorView*/ -}}